Price: $5 with 2 upsells, one for $9.95 and one for $17.

 The one thing I did like was what Paul showed in terms of actually finding keywords.
 He uses the Google instant approach in which he compiles keywords through the use of just typing a main keyword and then seeing what the suggestion box displays.
 This can offer up a lot of ideas.

 Don’t know how to do this?
 It’s actually very simple.
-Just follow this approach (method 3).
+Just follow this approach to finding keywords (method 3).

 Now the last phase of the strategy is to do one of 2 things: You can either create a private blog network for your site which if you don’t know how to do, this is where one of Paul’s up-sells provides info on that OR you can buy “high PR” backlinks from resources provided in the book (last page).

 This is what Paul says will get the results fast.
 And to an extent he is right, but as I said before, I consider this black hat and considering the fact that PBN’s have taken a hit from Google as of late and high PR backlinks don’t hold the same weight as before, this strategy has lost most of it’s potential.
 Would I ever use this?
-Never and this is because of my bad experiences doing this.
+Never and this is because of my bad experiences with a company called Bring The Fresh doing this.
 Take my word for it, don’t buy any sort of link packages, no matter what they say you get.

 It’s strange when a product actually offers more value in it’s bonuses than the actual product itself, but this is what I feel is the case with SEO Recipe Reloaded.
 With this program, you get 2 and just for the record, they come with the regular purchase.
 These are not the up-sells.